thecomeonman/PassingSonarAlternative/README.md

 ### With the design below, I try to solve these problems with some more minor enhancements

 -   Think of the chart as a bunch of concentric rings.
-Each ring captures passes falling within a particular range of length.
-Each block in the ring captures passes of the respective lengths in a paritcular range of direction The blocks have been calculated in such a way to cover approximately the same sized area of the pitch as any other block, which is why each block covers a lesser part of the circumference on passes of longer lengths compared to the part of the circumference it covers on passes of shorter lengths. ( this logic needs improvement for more equivalent blocks but the philosophy is that )
+Each ring captures passes falling within a particular range of lengths.
+The rings are equally spaced so the increase in range from ring 1 to ring 2 is the same as the increase in range from any ring n to ring n + 1.

 -   The radius of the circle in the background of each sonar is proportional to the length of the pitch.
-You can use that as a reference to get an idea of how long a pass actually was.
+You can use that as a reference to get an idea of how long a pass actually

+-   Each block in the ring captures passes of the respective lengths in a paritcular range of direction.
+The blocks have been calculated in such a way to cover approximately the same sized area of the pitch as any other block, which is why each block spans a lesser part of the circumference on passes of longer lengths compared to the part of the circumference it covers on passes of shorter lengths. was.

--   The thickness of each block in the ring is proportional to the number of passes of that length and angle. ( It’s actuallly proportional to the square root of the number of passes, if I make it proportional then the blocks with few passes become too small to be visible. )
+-   The thickness of each block in the ring is proportional to the number of passes of that length and angle. ( It’s actuallly proportional to the square root of the number of passes, if I make it proportional then the blocks with few passes become too small to be visible.
+Suggestions to solve this would be highly appreciated. )

 -   The colour of each block is proportional to the success percent of the passes associated with that block, going from red to dark green